-Year 3 SUMMER Key Theme: Mountains and France Mountains- Pebble in my pocket (POR) Explanation Gregory Cool (POR) Story Narrative Sun is laughing Poet study France -Persuasion travel brochures and letter writing The following skills and understanding should be assessed within the context one non-fiction texts that are placed in a broader context and provide a high ther level of detail ese features: Core Learning Intentions Age Related 1 Reading across the curriculum, including in English Guided Reading Extension Opportunities Next steps (Needed for GDS) VOCABULARY VOCABULARY Identifies new vocabulary and sentence structure and discusses to develop Identifies new vocabulary and sentence structure and understanding discusses to develop understanding Library Control of the Control of th Identifies a range standard words/phrases used at various stages of a narrative e.g. introduction, build up etc RETRIEVING RETRIEVING RETRIEVING Refers back to the text for evidence when explaining Refers back to the text for evidence when explaining Retrieves information from text where there is Extracts information from tables and charts Uses contents pages and indexes to locate, retrieve and competing (distracting) record information from non-fiction texts information Retrieves information from text where there is competing (distracting) information Uses contents pages and indexes to locate, retrieve and record information from non-fiction texts letter/email, diary entries , numbers and headings in instructions
+Year 3 SUMMER Key Theme: Mountains and France Mountains- Pebble in my pocket (POR) Explanation Gregory Cool (POR) Story Narrative Sun is laughing Poet study France -Persuasion travel brochures and letter writing Juli 13 laugilling i Oet Study Trance -reisuasion traver brochures and letter writing The following skills and understanding should be assessed within the contex ese features: non-fiction texts that are placed in a broader context and provide a high gher level of detail Core Learning Intentions Age Related Reading across the curriculum, including in English Guided Reading Extension Opportunities Next steps (Needed for GDS) VOCABULARY VOCABULARY Identifies new vocabulary and sentence structure and discusses to develop Identifies new vocabulary and sentence structure and understanding discusses to develop understanding Identifies a venes atomdend wands/abreass wood at venious atoms of Identifies a range standard words/phrases used at various stages of a narrative e.g. introduction, build up etc DETRIENTALO DETRIEVANO.
+RETRIEVING RETRIEVING RETRIEVING Refers back to the text for evidence when explaining Refers back to the text for evidence when explaining Retrieves information from text where there is Extracts information from tables and charts Uses contents pages and indexes to locate, retrieve and competing (distracting) Extracts information from tables and tharts record information from non-fiction texts information Retrieves information from text where there is competing (distracting) information Uses contents pages and indexes to locate, retrieve and record information from non-fiction texts Identifies the conventions of different types of writing e.g. greetings in a letter/email, diary entries , numbers and headings in instructions